uniwebcms/component-library-template/README2.md

 -   Content localization
 -   Data fetching and state management
 -   Page hierarchy management
+-   Runtime loading and versioning of component libraries
 -   Communication with the Uniweb backend

 This means you can build components without worrying about these implementation details.
 Your components receive ready-to-use content and data structures, letting you focus on creating great user experiences.